Helps control blood sugar in people with diabetes. This medicine is always used with insulin.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Do not use this medicine if it looks cloudy or has changed color.
+- Allow the medicine to warm to room temperature before you inject it.
+Do not use this medicine if it looks cloudy or has changed color.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.